 One in two Queensland men and one in two Queensland women will develop cancer in their lifetime (before the age of 85 years)

 Summary fact sheets

-These two fact sheets provide an overall summary of the latest available cancer statistics for all people in Queensland, and in Australia, along with information about children diagnosed with cancer in Australia.
+These three fact sheets provide an overall summary of the latest available cancer statistics for all people in Queensland, and in Australia, along with information about children diagnosed with cancer in Australia.

 Cancer-specific fact sheets

 Fact sheets are available for the following cancer types, including the most common cancers diagnosed in Queensland